Updated Friday 10 December 2021, 16:30 hrs

 We are in unprecedented times and although government restrictions are being relaxed, we’re trying to do our best for everyone as we continue to tackle the COVID-19 pandemic.

-- You will no longer need to book to attend.
+- You will continue to not need to book to attend.
 Obviously you shouldn’t attend if you have or think you have any symptoms.
 If you do attend please put the concerns, anxieties and needs of others above your own preferences (it’s a love your neighbour kinda’ thing)

 - You may be asked to sign in or provide your name and phone number for ‘test and trace’ purposes or, if you have the NHS Covid app, to scan the QR code

-- When entering, exiting or moving around the premises we continue to ask you to wear a mask but you can remove this once seated in the building and no longer need to wear a mask when singing
+- When entering, exiting or moving around the premises we continue to ask you to wear a mask.
+Once seated you can remove (but do not have to).
+You do note need to wear a mask when singing but may wish to do so.

-- An area of seating is provided for those who do not wish to sit with those who are not wearing a mask and/or will be singing.
+- An area of seating is provided for those who do not wish to sit with those who are not wearing a mask and/or will be singing (rear right hand corner).

 - The one-way system will remain in place for now and we’re asking everyone to keep some physical distance from others when moving around